aberardinelli/lily58build/README.md

 If you are using Kailh sockets, you will use the socket outline oriented at the top of each switch's space (the soldered pieces in the picture below).
 If you are using choc sockets, you will use the socket outline oriented at the bottom of each switches space (the unused outline space shown in the picture below).

+*FYI: The soldering work on the components in the top left corner of the picture below is from future steps.*
 ![Hotswap sockets installed on Lily58 PCB](images/hotswap.jpg)

 Use the same approach to solder the hotswap sockets as you did for the SMD diodes: pre-apply solder to one side, place the socket on the PCB, melt the solder to attach the first side of the socket, then apply solder to the other side to fully attach the component.